Markis McDuffie

-Markis Derek McDuffie (born September 6, 1997) is an American professional basketball player who last played for JDA Dijon of the LNB Pro A. He played college basketball for the Wichita State Shockers.
+Markis Derek McDuffie (born September 6, 1997) is an American professional basketball player for Maccabi Ashdod of the Israeli Basketball Premier League.
+He played college basketball for the Wichita State Shockers.

 High school career

 McDuffie grew up in Paterson, New Jersey and played for the Sports U program as a child.
 He attended St. Anthony High School in Jersey City, New Jersey, playing under coach Bob Hurley.
 As a junior, McDuffie averaged 14.4 points per game.
 He committed to playing college basketball for Wichita State over VCU, Boston College, SMU, Maryland, and Rutgers, among others.

 College career

 McDuffie averaged 7.4 points per game and 3.3 rebounds per game as a freshman, earning Missouri Valley Conference (MVC) Freshman of the Year honors.
 As a sophomore, McDuffie averaged 11.5 points and 5.7 rebounds per game.
 He was named to the First Team All-MVC.
 McDuffie was limited to 22 games during his junior season due to a broken foot.
 He averaged 8.5 points and 3.1 rebounds per game.
 Following the season, McDuffie declared for the 2018 NBA draft but ultimately returned to Wichita State.
 As a senior, he averaged 18.2 points, 5 rebounds, and 1 assist per game.
 McDuffie helped lead the team to a 22–15 record and the NIT semifinals.
 He was named to the Second Team All-AAC.